 Key Takeaway:

 Illinois divorce maintenance, also known as alimony, is designed to provide financial support for the spouse with lower earning potential or who made sacrifices during the marriage.
 The primary factor considered by courts when deciding on maintenance payments is the income disparity between spouses and each party’s specific needs are also taken into account.
-It’s important to consult an experienced family law attorney like those at The Law Offices of Robert B. Buchanan if you have concerns about how maintenance might affect your financial future following a divorce.
+It’s important to consult an experienced family law attorney like those at Buchanan Law Group if you have concerns about how maintenance might affect your financial future following a divorce.

 Circumstances That May Eliminate Maintenance Payments